Downtown Oakland: Motor vehicle limitations

 City Hall Plaza is a city park and a "pedestrian plaza" which includes what was once the terminus of San Pablo Avenue where it met Broadway at 14th Street.
-It also includes 15th Street, which once ran through what is now "Kahn's Alley," past the 250 Frank H. Ogawa Plaza building, across Clay Street, through what is now a glass windowed lobby of the California State office building, connecting with Jefferson Street on the building's west side entrance.
+It also includes 15th Street, which once ran through what is now "Kahn's Alley", past the 250 Frank H. Ogawa Plaza building, across Clay Street, through what is now a glass windowed lobby of the California State office building, connecting with Jefferson Street on the building's west side entrance.
 Motor vehicle traffic has also been excluded from where former city streets, Washington street and 13th street, were once aligned through what is now the Oakland City Center development.
 Today, the area features an outdoor retail mall with pedestrian streets laid out to replicate the original street grid.

 BART

 Three subway Bay Area Rapid Transit stations serve downtown: 12th Street Oakland City Center station, located at 1245 Broadway, and 19th Street Oakland station, located at 1900 Broadway, are both located on the Broadway subway corridor.
 The Lake Merritt station is in the eastern area of Chinatown, at 800 Madison Street.
-Most BART trains travel through the Oakland Wye.
+All of BART's main services travel through the Oakland Wye, an underground flying wye.